-A subset of those is ABDL or AB folk, also known as infantilists – that’s people who roleplay specifically as infants or toddlers – or as adults who get treated that way.
-Other ageplayers might be middles – roleplaying as kids older than toddlers but younger than adults.
+A subset of those is ABDL or AB folk, which stands for Adult Baby / Diaper Lover, also known as infantilists — that’s people who roleplay specifically as infants or toddlers — or as adults who get treated that way.
+Other ageplayers might be middles — roleplaying as kids older than toddlers but younger than adults.

-Those groups can and do include people for whom ageplay a sexual kink but also include some for whom it’s a nonsexual or semi-sexual thing.
-Or even, to use a phrase I like, a proto-sexual thing – like not what we think of as adult, mutual sexual activity, but a child like form of bodily exploration and pleasure that predates adolescence.
+Those groups can (and do) include people for whom ageplay is a sexual kink.
+But they also include some for whom it’s a nonsexual or semi-sexual thing.
+Or you could even call it a proto-sexual thing — not what we think of as adult sexual activity, but a pre-adolescent form of bodily exploration and experimentation.